luminovang/documentation/templates/views.md

 ## Overview

-Managing and customizing your template view rendering and behavior with Luminova&#039;s TemplateTrait class.
+Managing and customizing your template view rendering and behavior with Luminova's TemplateTrait class.

 ***